mathieu-benoit/acm-workshop/content/config-controller/create-config-controller.md

 Create the Config Controller's GCP project either at the Folder level or the Organization level:
 {{< tabs groupId="org-level">}}
 {{% tab name="Folder level" %}}
-Create this GCP project at a Folder level:
+Create this resource at a Folder level:
 ```Bash
 gcloud projects create $CONFIG_CONTROLLER_PROJECT_ID \
     --folder $ORG_OR_FOLDER_ID \